CAIO

 The AI Sweden Leadership Report 2026 confirms what I've seen from the inside: transformation succeeds almost exclusively when it is owned by someone with real mandate at the top.
 Not a consultant team with a roadmap.
 Not an AI lead at middle management level.
 The person who can actually break consensus and drive through what needs to happen.

-What the engagement means
+What the role means

 “A very clear mandate from the highest leadership is required to break through old structures, and consensus was seldom reached at the initiation of the shift.”